 WRITER REBOOT: Survive, Revive, and Thrive

-All the presentations were recorded and are still available online.
+All the presentations are still available online.
 Seven videos for one price of $60.
 Once we receive confirmation of payment, you will be emailed a private link to watch and hear all seven presentations.
 The live chat was also recorded and added to the description of each video.
 The chat contains questions, links, and comments related to the live presentation.

 Purchase the Replay of the 2021 Virtual Conference.
 Payments are secure through Pay Pal (you don’t need a Pay Pal account to sign up) and they accept Credit and Debit cards.
 A link will be sent by email with information on how to access the online conference.
 Make sure your email is up-to-date with Pay Pal, or send us your preferred email address once you have registered (firstname.lastname@example.org).
 Thank you.

 $60 Access to ALL Videos from the 2021 Virtual Conference

 Lisa Howard is a freelance writer and editor who works with print magazines, online publications, individual businesses, and marketing firms.
 Her cookbooks, The Big Book of Healthy Cooking Oils and Healthier Gluten-Free, are available anywhere books are sold.
 Along her editorial work, she’s also a public speaker and cooking instructor.
 Feel free to stop by www.TheCulturedCook.com any time to browse through Lisa’s recipes and culinary tidbits.
 As well as, visit www.PoignantPen.com for see Lisa’s writing and editing services.

 Carrie Howland founded Howland Literary, LLC in 2018 after thirteen years as an agent, most recently at Empire Literary.
 She represents adult literary and upmarket fiction, narrative and prescriptive nonfiction, memoir, and select children’s books.